arminc/arminc.github.io/_posts/2010-01-28-build-eclair-aka-android-2-1-for-hero-from-source.md

 You will have to wait for some time, but if it all goes right you have just created eclair for Hero.
 Bear in mind that this is an clean Android no HTC no Google stuff!

-It&#8217;s time to build an update.zip.
+It's time to build an update.zip.
 There are two methods for that, you could run the following:

 <pre class="brush: bash; title: ; notranslate" title="">make otapackage
 </pre>